 Long Beach has more music and cultural festivals every year than anywhere else in Southern California.
-Its thriving dining and entertainment scene included famed dive bars and live music venues that have launched a number of notable bands.
-The city is also known for the annual Toyota Grand Prix of Long Beach that turns downtown streets into a race course every April.
+Its thriving dining and entertainment scene includes famed dive bars and live music venues that have launched a number of notable bands.
+The city also hosts the annual Toyota Grand Prix of Long Beach that turns downtown streets into a race course every April.

-Overnight stays are available in ship's staterooms, and packages that include breakfast, a tour or a Catalina Island excursion are also offered.
+Overnight stays are available in the ship's staterooms, and packages that include breakfast, a tour, or a Catalina Island excursion are also bookable.
 Even if you're not staying overnight, you can still drink and dine on board at Sir Winston's lounge, the Chelsea Chowder House, or the observation bar.

 The Aquarium of the Pacific is located on Rainbow Harbor in Downtown Long Beach and has over 12,000 pacific coast creatures including penguins, sea otters, puffins, sea lions, and seals.

 The lorikeet forest is a very popular exhibit, and guests are given the chance to feed the cute, colorful birds.
 Visitors also have the opportunity to touch a moon jelly, stingray, or a nurse shark, if you dare.

 The beaches in Long Beach offer a variety of activities like biking, skating, and kiteboarding.
 However, since the beaches are sheltered by a breakwater, there are no large waves—so don't expect to hang ten here.
 While this is disappointing for surfers, the calm water makes LBC's beaches popular for families or beginner swimmers.